We partner with funders to provide high quality, rigorous evaluation to non-profit organizations that otherwise could not afford these services.

 As an Evaluation Coach, Dr. Mustafaa enthusiastically helps urban nonprofits improve their use of data for informed decision making by facilitating large groups and working with individuals one-on-one.
 She uses her skills in evaluation and passion for equity to help organizations learn and improve their educational and social service programs.
-Dr. Mustafaa has honed her qualitative, quantitative, and mixed-method research skills over nine years of consulting, teaching, presenting, and writing on social programs.
+Dr. Mustafaa has honed her qualitative, quantitative, and mixed-method research skills over nine years of consulting, teaching, presenting, and writing in education and social program spaces.

-Throughout this time, Dr. Mustafaa has experienced organizations in all different sectors working diligently to improve social and education programming.
-She knows that society benefits when professionals work with organizations in neighborhoods with the highest need to build their capacity to become learning organizations.
+Throughout this time, Dr. Mustafaa has worked with organizations in various sectors who are striving to improve social and educational programming.
+She knows that society benefits when professionals work with organizations in neighborhoods most harmed by social inequity, to strengthen their capacity as learning organizations.
 Specifically, her training in education policy, sociology, and political science, has equipped her with in-depth knowledge of various education and social program topics such as antipoverty policy, early childhood school readiness, and STEM education reform.
-These experiences have equipped her to support organizations dealing with the historical and contemporary causes of social and educational inequality, approaches for addressing those problems, and implications of these approaches.
+These experiences have equipped her to support organizations dealing with the historical and contemporary causes of social and educational inequity, and who are designing approaches for addressing these problems.
 By designing and conducting evaluation and research projects, Dr. Mustafaa has learned the importance of being contextually and culturally responsive in project design, data collection, and data analysis.

 Dr. Mustafaa received a B.A. as a double major in Sociology and Political Science from Pennsylvania State University, Schreyer Honors College.
-She earned her Master’s and Ph.D. in Educational Policy Studies with a focus on Evaluation at University of Illinois at Urbana-Champaign.
+She earned a Master’s and Ph.D. in Educational Policy Studies with an Evaluation specialization from University of Illinois at Urbana-Champaign.

 Emely views herself as an activist evaluator.
 As such, she believes that research professionals from underrepresented backgrounds bring themselves as their own best tools to work toward efficacious and fair evaluation.
 She uses evaluation as her professional approach to create empirical and systematic social accountability in the systems in which she works.